Slim River railway station

 The Slim River railway station is a Malaysian train station stationed at the north eastern side of and named after the town of Slim River, Muallim District, Perak.

-The station is owned by Keretapi Tanah Melayu and provides KTM ETS services.
+The station is owned by Keretapi Tanah Melayu (KTM) and provides KTM ETS services.
 Built in 1903, the original station is among the oldest of the railway stations in Malaysia.
-In March 2007, as part of the electrified double tracking project between Rawang and Ipoh, it was rebuilt, with the old station building being retained.
+In March 2007, as part of the Rawang–Ipoh Electrified Double Tracking Project, it was rebuilt, with the old station building being retained.
 At one end of this station, there is a freight yard.
-It was made prior to the Rawang–Ipoh Electrified Double Tracking Project.
+It was made prior to the project.

 Location and locality

 The station is located exactly in Slim River town, and is accessible by road either from Federal Route 1 or Route A134 (Besout - Kuala Slim - Slim River).

-The station not only serves Slim River and the surrounding areas, but also FELDA Trolak and FELDA Besout settlement areas due to their reasonably near distance between those places and this station, as well as Ulu Bernam estates.
-Slim River Vocational College and Trolak campus of MARA Junior Science College also located near here.
+The station not only serves Slim River and the surrounding areas, but also the FELDA Trolak and FELDA Besout settlement areas due to their reasonably near distance to the station, as well as the Ulu Bernam estates.
+The Slim River Vocational College and the Trolak campus of the MARA Junior Science College are also located near the station.